USACE/cwms-data-api/docs/source/decisions/0003-searchability-and-catalogs.rst

 If it makes sense to group all catalogs under catalog, perhaps for grouping in the SWAGGER-UI, making each catalog it's own path under `/catalog` instead of the current path parameter is a better approach.

-We would maintain the grouping, but each catalog can have it's appropriate search criteria.
+We would maintain the grouping, but each catalog can have its appropriate search criteria.

 Decision Status
 ===============